webdriverio/webdriverio/website/blog/2019-07-11-cucumberjs-v5-released.md

 ## Where to start
 Upgrading to the latest version of the Cucumber framework isn't that simple, because as said, you also need to migrate to version 5 of WebdriverIO.
 To understand what you need to do we have created some steps you might want to follow which will make the migration a lot easier for you.
-But before we explain the steps, you first need to understand the differences between WebdriverIO V4 and WebdriverIO V5
+But before we explain the steps, you first need to understand the differences between WebdriverIO V4 and WebdriverIO V5.

+### NodeJS support
+WebdriverIO now needs NodeJS 8 or higher.
+Be aware that NodeJS 8 will end it's LTS support at the end of 2019, so upgrading to 10 would be better.
+If you want to know more about the NodeJS LTS support check [this](https://github.com/nodejs/Release).
+This might help you convince your colleagues / DEVOPS engineers to upgrade you NodeJS instances.

+*As a side note, if you want to know what is supported by NodeJS by default you can check [node.green](https://node.green/) and follow all upcoming changes.*

 ### W3C support
 WebdriverIO is now fully supporting the W3C protocol, this has a lot of advantages, but for your existing scripts some minor downsides.